stefanusbernard/CRISPR-KO-library-survey/README.md

-# CRISPR-KO-off-target-paralog
+# A survey of multi-targeting and off-targeting sgRNAs across CRISPR-KO sgRNA libraries

-A repository containing the script for the analysis of CRISPR-KO sgRNA library with off-target sgRNAs targeting paralog
+A repository containing the script for the analysis of CRISPR-KO sgRNA libraries